Status Network Token

 A core part of the Status Network Token is giving stakeholders the ability to choose the direction that the software is developed.
 SNT is used to make decisions on proposals, which can be made by any Stakeholder.
 For each decision, the token is cloned into a separate decision token.
 The amount of tokens you hold at that time becomes your voting power for that decision and it does not cost SNT to vote.

-Dap.ps provides a way for stakeholders in the network to discover DApps, as curated by other community members.
-It will also provide a way to navigate by category and rating, enabling users to find exactly what they are looking for.
-SNT will be required for curation and signaling in the directory.
-A deposit of SNT will be required by DApp Developers who wish to attain greater attention to their DApp.
+Dap.ps is a third party, community deployed dapp that provides a way for stakeholders in the network to discover DApps, as curated by other community members.
+It enables users to find what they are looking for via navigating by category and rating.
+SNT is required for curation and signaling in the directory.
+A deposit of SNT is required by DApp Developers who wish to attain greater attention to their DApp.

 A first step towards community governance, the Status Voting DApp enables stakeholders to influence the future of the network.
 The Voting DApp can be used by anyone to set up a community vote with SNT.
 Leveraging quadratic voting, the amount of SNT in your wallet determines how many votes you can cast.